1-4 River Houses is a Grade II listed building in the Rother local planning authority area, England. First listed on 3 April 2012. Houses.

 Description

-MATERIALS: The ground floors are of sandstone rubble with handmade red brick quoins and the first floors are tile-hung, probably over a timber frame.
-The hipped roofs are tiled and have two square brick chimneystacks with moulded cornices, each shared by two cottages.
-The rear slope has a catslide roof to the ground floor.
+1-4 River Houses is a group of cottages built in the 19th century.
+The ground floors are constructed from sandstone rubble with handmade red brick quoins, while the first floors are tile-hung, likely over a timber frame.
+The hipped roofs are tiled and feature two square brick chimneystacks with moulded cornices, shared by two cottages.
+The rear slope has a catslide roof extending to the ground floor.

-PLAN: Nos.1-3 are of two-bays each but No. 4 is of three-bays with an additional brick lean-to extension, suggesting it was built for a worker of higher rank than the others, perhaps a foreman.
+In terms of layout, Nos.
+1-3 each have two bays, while No. 4 has three bays and an additional brick lean-to extension, indicating it may have been built for a worker of higher rank, possibly a foreman.

-INTERIOR: No. 1 retains an open fireplace with wooden bressumer and breadoven and a further plank door on the ground floor.
-Similar features may survive in the other cottages.
+Inside, No. 1 retains an open fireplace with a wooden bressumer and a bread oven, along with another plank door on the ground floor.
+Similar features may also be present in the other cottages.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.